Barnstaple RFC: History

 With the advent of the leagues in 1987, Barnstaple found themselves placed at tier 6 of the English rugby union league system in what was then known as South West 2.
 By the mid-1990s the club had achieved promotion to South West 1 where they would remain for over a decade.
 During this period they also became one of the top club sides in Devon winning five county cups in this period, including four in a row between 1998 and 2002.
 This period of success came to an end when Barnstaple suffered consecutive relegations to fall to the lowest level in the club's history so far, dropping to Western Counties West (tier 7) by 2005.
-Thankfully, the club quickly righted itself and three seasons (and two promotions) later found themselves back in South West 1.
+Thankfully, the club quickly righted itself and three seasons (and two promotions) later found themselves back in South West 1, following a 17-6 victory over Salisbury RFC in a promotion playoff played at Pottington Road.
 This climb back up the leagues also coincided with repeated Devon Cup success, with four titles won in a row between 2008 and 2011.
 In 2007, Jerry Collins, former New Zealand captain, played a game for Barnstaple's 2nd team while visiting family in the Devon town, and later wore the club's socks when playing for the Barbarians against South Africa on 1 December 2007.

 Barnstaple stabilised itself in tier 5 as it became known as National League 3 South West.
 The club continued to play in this division up until the 2015–16 season when they won the promotion play-off game away at Tonbridge Juddians, reaching National League 2 South, which at tier 4 was the highest level reached in the club's league history to date.
 In 2016–17 Barnstaple finished 14th of 16 teams in the division, but were reprieved from relegation by the collapse of London Welsh in the RFU Championship.
 Barnstaple recorded 9 wins and 1 draw from 30 games, despite having lost 7 of their first 8 games of the season, as they struggled to adjust to the higher standard of rugby in the national leagues.
 The end of this season saw the retirement of veteran loosehead prop Mark Berry, who debuted during the Devon Cup winning season of 1998.